TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/iap-android.md

 }
 ```

-- To install ONE store SDKs, add the code as below to build.gradle.
+- To use In-App Purchase of ONE store, add dependency to build.gradle, as below:

 ```groovy
 dependencies {